itsnerosz/Index/README.md

 ## Welcome to Nero's Archive, A.K.A "Fantastic Films and Where to Find Them (For FREE)".

-Nero's Archive compilates a list of links to films available for free on Youtube, Vimeo and others video sharing platforms [Jekyll](https://jekyllrb.com/).
+Nero's Archive is a list that compilates links to films available for free on Youtube, Vimeo and others video sharing platforms.

 ### Nero's Archive